SarthakMishra/codemap/.github/CONTRIBUTING.md

 3.  **CI Checks:** Ensure all automated checks (linting, testing, type checking) pass.
 4.  **Review:** A maintainer will review your PR.
 Be prepared to discuss your changes and make adjustments based on feedback.
 5.  **Merging:** Once approved and all checks pass, a maintainer will merge your PR.

+## Release Process

+We use Python Semantic Release with GitHub Actions to automate our release process.
+This automates version management, changelog generation, and PyPI releases.

+### Automatic Releases

+Releases are triggered automatically when commits are pushed to the following branches:

+- **`main` branch:** Stable releases (e.g., `v1.0.0`)
+- **`dev` branch:** Pre-releases with the `next` tag (e.g., `v1.1.0-next.1`)

+The release workflow:
+1. Analyzes commit messages since the last release to determine the next version
+2. Updates version in `src/codemap/__init__.py`
+3. Generates a changelog
+4. Creates a new commit with these changes
+5. Creates a Git tag for the release
+6. Publishes a GitHub Release with the changelog
+7. Builds and uploads the package to PyPI

+### Release Preparation

+For major releases, we recommend:

+1. Create a `release/vX.Y.0` branch from `dev`
+2. Finalize documentation, testing, and polish
+3. Open a PR from the release branch to `main`
+4. After PR approval, the merge to `main` will trigger an automatic release
+5. The `main` branch is then merged back to `dev` to sync version changes

+### Hotfix Process

+For critical fixes to production:

+1. Create a `hotfix/issue-description` branch from `main`
+2. Implement and test the fix
+3. Open a PR to `main`
+4. After merge, the fix will be automatically released with a patch version increase
+5. The hotfix should also be merged back to `dev`

 ## Code of Conduct